 My children are equally predictable on the rare occasion that we go out for breakfast.
 Their choice almost inevitably falls to either pancakes (preferably Mickey Mouse shaped) or waffles, with a side of bacon.
 The bacon I don’t mind, but now that I understand the dangers of a sugar- and gluten-filled diet, I can’t help but shudder inwardly at those heavy rounds of fried flour.
 I remember how, as a kid, I thought pancakes and waffles the ultimate in breakfast food, but I always felt uncomfortably full after eating them.
 Given that going out for breakfast is a special thing, I don’t override their choices.
 But I do take inspiration from the fact that they love pancakes and waffles so much.

 This recipe and article originally appeared on Easy Eats Gluten Free Magazine.
 However, the magazine appears to be defunct and as a courtesy to you, I have republished the recipe here.
 I am no longer exactly sure how many servings the recipe made, so 6 to 8 is an estimate.

 A hearty gluten-free breakfast to start your day right.

 - Preheat waffle iron.
 Preheat oven to 200F and place a metal cooling rack over a large baking sheet.

-- In large bowl, whisk together the coconut flour, almond flour, shredded coconut, erythritol, baking powder and salt.
+In large bowl, whisk together the coconut flour, almond flour, shredded coconut, Swerve, baking powder and salt.
 Stir in eggs, melted coconut oil and milk.
 Carefully fold in blueberries.